-The Northern Powerhouse Independent Economic Review (NPIER), which identifies the economic prize of closing the productivity gap between the North and the UK, would mean a Northern economy that is £118bn per annum larger by 2050.
+The Northern Powerhouse Independent Economic Review (NPIER), which identifies the economic prize of closing the productivity gap between the North and the rest of England (less London), would mean a Northern economy that is £118bn larger by 2050.

 TfN's Regional Decarbonisation Strategy which sets the need to achieve near zero carbon emissions of surface transport by 2045.